Rights and Issues Investment Trust PLC: Holding(s) in Company

 DJ Rights and Issues Investment Trust PLC: Holding(s) in Company

-Rights and Issues Investment Trust PLC (RIII) Rights and Issues Investment Trust PLC: Holding(s) in Company 05-Nov-2021 / 15:35 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+Rights and Issues Investment Trust PLC (RIII) Rights and Issues Investment Trust PLC: Holding(s) in Company 08-Nov-2021 / 14:30 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 -----------------------------------------------------------------------------------------------------------------------